sakispat/DjangoPedometer/README.md

-# PedometerDjango
+# Pedometer

 ## Prjocet
-This is the project pedometer for python/django
+This is the project pedometer in python3 django v3.1.2

 ## Images
 <img src="/photo/home.png" alt="Home">